ianuj03/Bluetooth_appliances/README.md

 ```
 Make the AC Connection same for both the appliance.

 For this experiment, I have connected the appliance to Normally Open.
-Because, when you digitally write IN1 HIGH this will give power supply to the appliance.
+Because, when you digitally write IN1/IN2 HIGH this will give power supply to the respective appliance.